0xae/langmsg/README.md

     "<object> = {}         --> creates a new local process"

-starting up
+building up things
 =============
-The server is written in Java using the popular netty.
+lmsg is written in pure ANSI C, so it shall compile fine on unix/linux.
+To build the shell run:

+    cd src && make
+    bin/lmsh  #run the shell